A model for complex analytic equivariant elliptic cohomology from quantum field theory: Supermanifolds and superstacks

-The functor of points is often just a convenient device for defining certain supermanifolds or for organizing computations.
-At other times, there are presheaves on supermanifolds that fail to be representable but are still geometrically interesting.
-The following two examples are typical.
+The functor of points is often just a convenient device for organizing computations.
+At other times, there are presheaves on supermanifolds that fail to be representable but are still geometrically interesting, as illustrated in the following three examples.